Free Shipping + Free Returns

 I love the thought of being able to conjure scent through image and colour.
 And spring is such a potent time of year, I felt a responsibility to do it justice!
 A lot of my work is linked to the seasonal calendar and my first thoughts turned to dancing on our local Rodborough Common with Boss Morris on the Spring Equinox last year.

-How did you approach making the artwork?
+How did you approach the painting?
 Have you incorporated words/poetry into your paintings before?

 As an illustrator, I’ve worked with stories and text before but rarely poetry.
 It was so inspirational to work with Hanan, and her poem was foundational to the design.
 She painted the most vivid picture and set such a beautiful tone with her words - the image developed very naturally after reading it.